Aplopio/rbox-zen/README.md

 ## Should we handle a given User scenario?

-1. Does this scenario happen really occur (often enough) ?
+1. Does this scenario really occur (often enough) ?
 	- Rarely will you find scenarios that users haven't already talked / asked about
 	- You should find this scenario in your existing product usage, or support questions
 	- For instance, to answer if people do salary negotations as a step, you will find interviews intv. feedback related to this inside rbox